-Join Anson Alexander for an in-depth discussion in this video Learn the Z, X, C, V, and B keys, part of Typing Fundamentals.
+Join Anson Alexander for an in-depth discussion in this video Learn the Z, X, C, V, and B keys, part of Learning Typing.

 - In this movie, we'll look at how to type…the Z, X, C, V and B keys underneath the home row…and on the left side of our keyboard.…Notice that these keys are slightly aligned to the right…of the left hand home row keys to help…account for the shape of our hand.…Our hands have some curvature to them and…it might take some time to get used to moving…your fingers below and slightly to the right…instead of directly below or to the left.…To type the Z key, we use our left pinkie…finger, just like the Q and A keys.…